hellojialee/Hand-Pose-Estimation/README.md

 # Hand-Pose-Estimation

-Demo for our paper “Local Regression Based Hourglass Network for Hand Pose Estimation from a Single Depth Image” in ICPR 2018.
+Code and Demo for our paper “Local Regression Based Hourglass Network for Hand Pose Estimation from a Single Depth Image” in ICPR 2018.

 ```
 @inproceedings{li2018local,